bwilczek/watir_pump/README.md

 As one can see `query` macro is not specific to Watir, it's just a general purpose shorthand to define methods.

+`query` has two aliases: `element` and `elements`.
+One can use them to declare page objects in a way which is similar to how `watir-drops` does it.

 ### Element action macros

 There are cases where certain page element is used only to perform one action: either click, write into, or read value.